Wiltzsu/grapplingtracker/README.md

 ## New Version (Laravel Stack)

 The refactored version of Grappling Tracker is built with Laravel for better scalability and maintainability.
+The [old project](https://github.com/Wiltzsu/grapplingtracker) has been archived and is no longer maintained.
 You can find the new repository [here](https://github.com/Wiltzsu/grapplingtracker-v2).

 ---